Joncar11/Dog-API-Viewer/README.md

 5. Generate the application key
 6. Compile the assets
 7. Start the Larave server
+8. Don't forget to change the .env.example file to .env

 Usage
 Click on "Get Random Dog" to fetch a random dog image.